timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The CA-facing Publication Engine and public-facing repository services have different requirements on their availability and reachability.
-While the Publication Engine only needs to be accessed by publishers, the repository content MUST be highly-available to any RP worldwide.
+While the Publication Engine only needs to be accessed by publishers, the repository content must be highly-available to any RP worldwide.
 Depending on the specific setup, this may allow for additional access restrictions in this context: for example, the Publication Engine can limit access to known publisher source IP addresses or apply rate limits.